AlexanderGTumanov/hep-th-rag/README.md

     - `history.png` with png plot of loss history.
   - `model_pe` contains a pre-trained model with mean pooling and positional encoding.
   - `model_cls` contains a pre-trained model with CLS token and positional encoding.
-- When running from scratch, a `/decoder` folder will be created with the following contents:
+- When downloaded from Hugging Face, a `/decoder` folder will be created with the following contents:
   - `model_bart` contains a pretrained BART-base model fine-tuned to the corpus.
     - `model.pt` with the pre-trained model weights.
     - `history.pt` with per-batch training and validation loss history.